We Scored You This Fancy Microwavable Cookware Set For Only $99

-Super Sale Alert: Get $21 off The Everyday Set from microwave-friendly cookware brand Anyday with the exclusive promo code ANYDAY29.
+Super Sale Alert: Get $21 off The Everyday Set from microwave-friendly cookware brand Anyday with the exclusive promo code ANYDAYR29.

 Meal prep season is here — we're talking pre-commute breakfasts and IRL office lunches.
 Our recommendation for easing the transition from at-home leftovers to sad-desk fare?
 Skip the deliveries, and get yourself a set of aesthetically pleasing and incredibly useful microwave bowl-dish hybrids (one might even call them blates) from start-up cookware brand Anyday for under $100.
-Starting today through March 12, get $21 off The Everday Set with the promo code ANYDAY29.
+Starting today through March 12, get $21 off The Everday Set with the promo code ANYDAYR29.
 If you've been meaning to get your hands on the time-saving kitchen equipment that R29 readers and editors alike swear by, now's your chance — it's the first time that the set has been available for a double-digit price.
 Plus, the shipping is completely free.

 Advertisement